What is the new IL child support calculator and how does it work?

 Sounds scary, doesn’t it?

-Because they’ll dictate child support by court order and both spouses might wind up with something they don’t think is fair or that doesn’t appropriately meet the needs of their children.
+Because that judge will dictate child support by court order and both spouses might wind up with something they don’t think is fair or that doesn’t appropriately meet the needs of their children.

 That’s why it’s better for parents to negotiate this issue and that’s exactly what mediation is all about.

-In mediation, you get to decide - and come to an agreement that puts your children first and you both agree is fair - out of court - instead of letting a stranger decide a child support order for you.
+In Illinois, when you use mediation, you get to decide - and come to an agreement that puts your children first and you both agree is fair - out of court - instead of letting a stranger decide a child support order for you.

 You’ll get the best result by mediating with us.